pypeit/PypeIt/doc/object_finding.rst

   interactive_objfind = True

 and this will launch an interactive GUI that will allow you to perform several simple operations on the object tracing.
+However, we strongly recommend that run this interactive tool outside of your reduction.
+The tool will produce some script that you can insert into your .pypeit file, and this will allow for a reproducible data reduction.

-This GUI will also be launched in the event that no objects are found.
-At the most basic level, you will be able to delete spurious traces, add new object traces, and manually set the FWHM of the object profile.
+Using this tool, you will be able to delete spurious traces, add new object traces, and manually set the FWHM of the object profile.
 To view a complete list of the supported functions, press the '?' key on your keyboard when the mouse is hovering over the panel displaying the 2D image.
 The detailed information will be printed to the terminal (i.e. it is not displayed